Roundaround/mc-fabric-villager-converting/README.md

-# Fabric Example Mod
+# Roundaround's Villager Converting Mod

+Villagers attacked by zombies get converted instead of dying, regardless of difficulty.

-## Setup
+## Download

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+TBD

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This mod is available under the MIT license.
+Please see the LICENSE file for more info.